lituokobe/event-marketing-agent/README.md

 ### 3.4 Project Data

-The design and configuration are supposed to be setup by the business managers in the GUI.
-They form the data to launch the agent.
+The design and configuration are supposed to be setup by the business managers in the GUI, and act as the data to launch the agent.
 In `data.simulated_data.py`, there are examples:

--   `"agent_data"` --- High level configuration of the agent, deciding which features to enable and services to use.
+-   `agent_data` --- High level configuration of the agent, deciding which features to enable and services to use.
--   `"chatflow_design"` --- Conversation flow configuration including
+-   `chatflow_design` --- Conversation flow configuration including
     main flow, nodes, and conditional edges.
 Users can fully customize this to build different customer-service bots
--   `"global_configs"` --- Global configurations on the agent when there are no matching intentions or customers have no replies.
+-   `global_configs` --- Global configurations on the agent when there are no matching intentions or customers have no replies.
--   `"intentions"` --- Library of regular intentions.
+-   `intentions` --- Library of regular intentions.
 Nodes will use specific intentions according to project needs
--   `"knowledge"` --- Knowledge intentions for answering regular customer questions, this is optional.
+-   `knowledge` --- Knowledge intentions for answering regular customer questions, this is optional.
--   `"knowledge_main_flow"` --- Conversation flow for knowledge intentions, this is optional as well.
+-   `knowledge_main_flow` --- Conversation flow for knowledge intentions, this is optional as well.

 ### 3.5 Run a Test